 In most conventional photo editors, you must save the changes to each file when you finish editing.
 Lightroom is different.
 The database is automatically updated whenever you move a slider or update the metadata.
 You don’t have to do a thing.

-There is a Save Metadata to Files command in the Metadata menu, but this isn’t a conventional save either.
+There is a Save command in the Metadata menu, but this isn’t a conventional save either.
 It writes the metadata to the header of the file (or a sidecar XMP file for proprietary raw files).
-We’ll come back to the pros and cons in a future post, but if you want a head start, see pages 343-346 in my LRCC/6 book).
+For more details, see pages 345-347 in my Lightroom Classic – the Missing FAQ book).
 Saving the metadata to the files doesn’t touch the image data, so your Lightroom Develop changes still won’t show up in other photo editors.
 To do that, you have to export the photos, which is like a Save As.

 #10 – You don’t have to keep your exported photos